boi-daaniel/boi-daaniel/README.md

 - 👋 Hi, I’m dannieboi!
-- 👤 Bachelor of Science in Information Technology student
+- 👤 Currently studying Bachelor of Science in Information Technology

 <!---
 boi-daaniel/boi-daaniel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.